Contact Us

 Challenge 4: Data science and engineering teams are disconnected.
 ML features often get stuck in notebooks and never reach production.

-Solution: TigerGraph bridges analytics and operations.
-With GSQL and built-in APIs, teams can embed graph ML features and scores into fraud systems, recommendation layers, or alerting engines.
+Solution: Consider a solution that bridges analytics and operations.
+With GSQL and built-in APIs, for example, teams can embed graph ML features and scores into fraud systems, recommendation layers, or alerting engines.

 By addressing these challenges with native graph capabilities, enterprises can scale GML from experimentation to mission-critical deployment.

-Key Features of a High-Performance Graph ML Platform
+Key Features of a High-Performance Graph Machine Learning Platform

 A high-performing graph machine learning platform must go beyond running models.
 It must manage dynamic graph structures, scale across billions of relationships, support real-time updates, and deliver features and predictions directly into operational workflows.